The Commitee of the German Society whishes all new and returning students an excellent start into the new academic year.

 In times of COVID-19 but also Britain’s withdrawal from the EU, our objectives to provide a platform for intellectual debate and a community for people who are interested in German and British culture is more relevant than ever.

-Register today on the LSE Student Union’s website to become a member and benefit from our events or apply today to join the Commitee of German Society to make an impact.
+Register today on the LSE Student Union’s website to become a member and benefit from our events or apply today to join the Committee of the German Society to make an impact.
 You will find more details about upcoming events and how to apply for a position below.

-We are looking forward to welcoming you on campus and to our online events!
+We are looking forward to welcoming you on campus soon!